RogerBergling/BoF/README.md

 ### Step 2.1 (fuzz.py)
 Crash the application with fuzz.py and see if EIP contains AAAA.
 What is needed in the script.
-ip
-port
-string
+ip, port, string

 We also need to verify with ex.
 Immunity Debugger that EIP contains AAAA

 ### Step 2.
 Crash the application and find offset (payload1.py)
-Here we want to try finding out if we can control the buffer We create a payload that are random with pattern_create.rb and then verify if we can find the offset for example with Immunty Debugger. ip port overflow payload (random data) buffer
+Here we want to try finding out if we can control the buffer We create a payload that are random with pattern_create.rb and then verify if we can find the offset for example with Immunty Debugger.

+ip, port, overflow, payload (random data), buffer

 Immunity Debugger and mona are used for this

 ### Step 2.2 Verify the offset (payload2.py)
-Here we just verify that all is correct ip port offsett retn payload buffer
+Here we just verify that all is correct

+ip, port, offsett, retn, payload, buffer,

 Immunity Debugger and mona are used for this

 ## Step 3 Find bad characters that we can not use in our all characters \x00  (payload3.py)
-ip
-port
-offsett
-retn
-payload = bad charachter
+ip, port, offsett, retn, payload = bad charachter, buffer
-buffer

 Immunity Debugger and mona are used for this

 !mona bytearray -b "\x00"

-!mona compare -f C:\mona\oscp\bytearray.bin -a "ESP" Message=Possibly bad chars: 01 02 03 04
+!mona compare -f C:\mona\oscp\bytearray.bin -a "ESP"

+ Message=Possibly bad chars: 01 02 03 04

 ## Step 3.1 Find characters minus 3.1 founded  characters (payload3.py edited)
-ip
-port
-offsett
-retn
-payload = bad charachter
+ip, port, offsett, retn, payload = bad charachter, buffer
-buffer

 Immunity Debugger and mona are used for this

 !mona bytearray -b "\x00\x01"

 !mona compare -f C:\mona\"procename"bytearray.bin -a "ESP"

 Do this until you have Unmodified